oneapi-src/oneDNN/README.md

 > Version 1.0 brings incompatible changes to the 0.20 version.
 Please read
 > [Version 1.0 Transition Guide](https://oneapi-src.github.io/oneDNN/dev_guide_transition_to_v1.html).

-Deep Neural Network Library (DNNL) is an open-source performance library for deep learning applications.
+oneAPI Deep Neural Network Library (oneDNN) is an open-source performance library for deep learning applications.
 The library includes basic building blocks for neural networks optimized for Intel Architecture Processors and Intel Processor Graphics.

-DNNL is intended for deep learning applications and framework developers interested in improving application performance on Intel CPUs and GPUs.
-Deep learning practitioners should use one of the applications enabled with DNNL:
+oneDNN is intended for deep learning applications and framework developers interested in improving application performance on Intel CPUs and GPUs.
+Deep learning practitioners should use one of the applications enabled with oneDNN:
 * [Apache\* MXNet](https://mxnet.apache.org)
 * [BigDL](https://github.com/intel-analytics/BigDL)
 * [Caffe\* Optimized for Intel Architecture](https://github.com/intel/caffe)